FGDES/CompileDES/README.md

-# CompileDES -- Compile Discrete-Event Systems to Executable Code
+# Compile Discrete-Event Systems to Executable Code

 Once a number of automata have been synthesised to supervise a physical plant, the task remains to implement their behaviour on a likewise physical device.